Moesif/moesifdjango/README.md

 ## Troubleshoot

 On MacOS, with `gunicorn`, it is possible to encounter this error: "in progress in another thread when fork() was called".
-There are two possible solutions: add `--preload` option when launching `gunicorn` like below:
+Solution is to add `--preload` option when launching `gunicorn` like below.

 ```bash
 gunicorn myapp.wsgi:application --bind 127.0.0.1:8000 --preload
 ```

-Another solution is,`export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES` per this thread: https://github.com/ansible/ansible/issues/32499.

 ## Explore Other Integrations